Running a successful business is about much more than making money.

 Not only do you need to account for your various expenses—overhead costs, payroll, the occasional investment in new technology or equipment—but you’ll have to balance your cash in and cash out so you always come out ahead.

 This balance of cash in and cash out is called cash flow.
-And if you find that you’re struggling with keeping your cash flow positive over a given month (even if business is booming) then you’re experiencing a common problem—one that actually sinks many businesses if they’re not careful.
+And if you find that you’re struggling with keeping your cash flow positive over a given month (even if business is booming) then you’re experiencing one of the more common business cash flow problems—one that actually sinks many businesses if they’re not careful.

 Cash flow problems arise when businesses struggle with the timing of their expenses relative to their revenue.
 If you run out of cash early in the month when all your expenses hit, what happens if an emergency arises, or an opportunity for a discount deal on inventory appears?
 Your lack of liquidity and flexibility can be an opportunity killer—not to mention it can prevent you from covering your core expenses.